"Extremely dangerous" Hurricane Melissa lashing Cuba after pounding Jamaica

 Some 735,000 people were evacuated ahead of the storm, Cuban President Miguel Díaz-Canel Bermúdez said Tuesday night.

-A hurricane warning was in effect for the provinces of Granma, Santiago de Cuba, Guantanamo, Holguin and Las Tunas as well as the southeastern and central Bahamas.
+A hurricane warning was in effect for the Cuban provinces of Granma, Santiago de Cuba, Guantánamo, Holguin and Las Tunas, the southeastern and central Bahamas, and Bermuda.

-Melissa had top sustained winds of 120 mph when it got to Cuba but they were down to 115 mph when the NHC issued its 5 a.m.
+Melissa had top sustained winds of 120 mph when it got to Cuba but they were down to 100 mph when the NHC issued its 11 a.m.
 EDT advisory.
-A hurricanes is considered major when it's a Category 3 on the Saffir-Simpson Hurricane Wind Scale, with winds of at least 111 mph.
+A hurricane is no longer considered "major" when it's a Category 2 on the Saffir-Simpson Hurricane Wind Scale, with wind speeds between 96 and 110 mph.

-The storm was speeding up a bit, moving northeast at 12 mph, according to the hurricane center and its core was about 60 miles west of Guantánamo, Cuba and 230 miles south of the central Bahamas.
+The storm was moving northeast at 14 mph, according to the hurricane center.
+Its core was about 150 miles south of the central Bahamas and about 1,000 miles southwest of Bermuda.

+In the Cuban city of Las Tunas, 73-year-old retiree Manuel Pérez told The Associated Press by phone that it was impossible to quantify the damage just yet because the hurricane hit at night.
+No one was on the streets."

+"The winds and gusts were very strong, and the rain is still coming," he said.

-The agency warned residents of Cuba to remain sheltered and that preparations for the storm in the Bahamas "should be rushed to completion."
+The hurricane center warned residents of Cuba to remain sheltered and that preparations for the storm in the Bahamas "should be rushed to completion."

-Melissa was forecast to weaken as it crosses Cuba through the morning but remain a powerful hurricane as it moves across the southeastern or central Bahamas later Wednesday.
-The storm is then expected to make its way late Thursday near or to the west of Bermuda, where a hurricane watch is in effect.
+Melissa was forecast to remain a powerful storm as it moves across the southeastern or central Bahamas later on Wednesday.
+It was then expected to make its way late Thursday near or to the west of Bermuda, where a hurricane warning is in effect.
 The NHC said Melissa is likely to still be a strong hurricane at that point.

-The continuing intense rain could cause life-threatening flooding with numerous landslides, U.S. forecasters said.
+Heavy rain was continuing in Cuba, but was expected to taper off Wednesday afternoon.
+The hurricane center continued to warn of life-threatening flash flooding and landslides.

+The hurricane could worsen Cuba's severe economic crisis, which led to prolonged power blackouts, fuel shortages and food shortages.

 Melissa struck Jamaica Tuesday with top sustained winds of 185 mph.